-6. Supported Decision-Making Agreements - TEX.
+7. Supported Decision-Making Agreements TEX.
 EST. CODE Ch.
-1357 - Somewhat similar to a Power of Attorney, it is an agreement between 1) an adult with disabilities regarding his or her Activities of Daily Living ("ADLs"), but who is not incapacitated and 2) a "Supporter" who is willing to assist in: 1) understanding the options, responsibilities, and consequences of the life decisions, without actually making those decisions for the disabled adult and without impeding the adult's self-determination; 2) obtaining the relevant information necessary (health, financial, or educational - the adult may execute HIPAA or similar releases to facilitate the information gathering); 3) understanding the information gathered; and 4) communicating those decisions to the appropriate persons.
+1357 - Somewhat similar to a Power of Attorney, it is an agreement between 1) an adult with disabilities regarding his or her Activities of Daily Living ("ADLs"), but who is not incapacitated and 2) a "Supporter" who is willing to assist in: 1) understanding the options, responsibilities, and consequences of the life decisions, without actually making those decisions for the disabled adult and without impeding the adult's self-determination; 2) obtaining the relevant information necessary (health, financial, or educational - the information gathering); 3) understanding the information gathered; and 4) communicating those decisions to the appropriate persons.